 A psychiatrist has the license to prescribe medication, owing to the fact that they had to study the human body in detail in their journey to become a psychiatrist.
 Psychologists, on the other hand, cannot prescribe medication, but can only provide a range of therapies to make sure that their patients can overcome their life’s many challenges.

-A psychiatrist typically diagnoses mental disorders using medical tests, while a psychologist uses subjective interviews, tests, and questionnaires to arrive at a diagnosis; and even at the stage, they are not legally allowed to prescribe medicines.
+A psychiatrist typically diagnoses mental disorders using medical tests, while a psychologist uses subjective interviews, tests, and questionnaires to arrive at a diagnosis; even at the stage, they are not legally allowed to prescribe medicines.

-For the most part, psychologists usually have at least a Master’s Degree or a Master’s in Philosophy degree.
-To acquire one of these degrees takes several years worth of effort, including rigorous training and supervision – so that they don’t end up making mistakes of any kind once they become licensed professionals.
+For the most part, psychologists usually have at least a Master’s Degree or a Master’s in Psychology degree.
+To acquire one of these degrees takes several years’ worth of effort, including rigorous training and supervision – so that they don’t end up making mistakes of any kind once they become licensed professionals.
 The key focus of a psychologist is to make sure that a person can adjust to their surroundings in a way that they can still retain a sense of themselves.

-Psychiatrists, on the other hand, are people who choose the specialization for psychiatry as and when they reach the end of their medical degree.
+Psychiatrists, on the other hand, are people who choose the specialization of psychiatry as and when they reach the end of their medical degree.
 At that point, they have to spend at least another year focusing just on psychiatry – which is mainly the intersection of the body with the mind, and especially with chemical pathways not working the way they should in a healthy person.

 This is the reason why psychiatrists typically handle mental disorders that have a physical component – such as schizophrenia, which severely impacts brain chemistry, and therefore requires medicines.